aOrtel22/cse15l-lab-reports/lab-report-3-week-3.md

 ![Image](filterSolution.png)

 The problem with the `filter` method is that it is inputting the checked strings backwards instead of forwards.
-To fix this, I changed (0,s) to just (s).
+In the symptom output, this is shown where index [0] was `<no>` instead of the expected `<yes>`.
+To fix this, I changed `.add(0,s)` to just `.add(s)` so that each element will be added at the end of the list.

+All debugging done!